open/close all folders

 - Gadgeteer Genius: Can create a slew of unique items and weapons, all while taking ideas from random doodads and even attacks he sees.

 - The Gunslinger: The type he is depends on what kind of gun you have and how you wanna play.

-- Hair of Gold, Heart of Gold: Max is generally a pretty Nice Guy.
+- Hair of Gold, Heart of Gold: Max has blonde hair and is generally a pretty Nice Guy.

 - Improbable Weapon User: A wrench as a melee weapon.

 - Also, one of his hammers is a turtle shell on a stick, which can be upgraded to a frozen tuna.